-Anyone who is injured in an accident that wasn’t their fault is entitled to recover damages.
+Anyone who gets injured in an accident that wasn’t their fault is entitled to recover damages.
 Damages are usually money that’s paid to try to make things right—for example, by covering your medical bills.
 In some cases, however, the court will award a special kind of damages called punitive damages.
 This is extra money paid to the victim by the person at fault.
-It’s a form of punishment, and is usually used when the person who caused the injury broke the law.

 - Drunk driving accidents